-Anthony Schneider is a trilingual (English, French and German) operatic bass from Austria and New Zealand, and is a Studio Artist at Houston Grand Opera.
-He is a graduate from the Academy of Vocal Arts in Philadelphia, where he sang the following roles: Sarastro in Die Zauberflöte, Sparafucile in Rigoletto, Archibaldo in L’amore dei tre re, Il Commendatore in Don Giovanni, Méphistophélès in Faust, Colline in La Bohème, and Conte des Grieux in Manon.
-During his time at AVA, Anthony was a soloist for Handel's Messiah with the Philadelphia Orchestra in 2014, and performed Sibelius songs with Lyric Fest in 2015.
-In January 2016 he was selected as one of four participants in Joyce DiDonato’s Masterclasses in Carnegie Hall.
-Anthony covered the roles of Banquo in Macbeth, Sprecher and 2nd Priest in Die Zauberflöte and performed the role of 2nd Armed Man as part of the Glimmerglass Festival 2015.
+Anthony Robin Schneider is a trilingual (English, French and German) bass from Austria and New Zealand.
+Anthony is a graduate of the Houston Grand Opera Studio, where he performed the role of Don Basilio in the Miller Outdoor performances of Il barbiere di Siviglia.
+Previously, he attended the Academy of Vocal Arts in Philadelphia, where he sang the following roles: Sarastro in Die Zauberflöte, Sparafucile in Rigoletto, Archibaldo in L’amore dei tre re, Il Commendatore in Don Giovanni, Méphistophélès in Faust, Colline in La Bohème, and Conte des Grieux in Manon.

 Anthony was a Semifinalist for the 2016 Metropolitan Opera National Council Auditions.
-Other recent awards include a Grant from the Gerda Lissner Foundation Lieder/Song Competition 2016, 2nd Prize in the Giargiari Bel Canto Competition 2016 and 2nd Prize in the Metropolitan Opera National Council Auditions Mid Atlantic Region 2017.
+More recent awards include a Career Development Grant from the Sullivan Foundation, a Catherine Filene Shouse Career Grant and 2nd Prize in the Metropolitan Opera National Council Auditions Mid Atlantic Region.
 Anthony is also the proud recipient of a Kiri te Kanawa Foundation Scholarship.